Career ¡ ¡ 2 min read

 Having an internal locus of control and identity is extremely important.
 It’s important not to tie your identity to how you’re seen in the eyes of others.

 Living based on how you’re perceived can lead to suboptimal decisions if you’re doing what makes others happy.
-But acting based on how you’re seen can also skew your perception of your own strengths, and lead you to severely underestimate your potential, and the opportunities on the horizon.
+But acting based on how you’re seen can also skew perception your own strengths, and lead you to severely underestimate, and the opportunities on the horizon.

-I once had a mentor figure who was like a hero to me, until I realised that his perception of me was holding me back.
-I was a 20-year-old college dropout, still obstinately clinging to the dream of joining a top-tier global law firm.
+I once had a mentor figure a hero me, until that perception me holding me 20-year-old college, still obstinately clinging to the dream of joining a top-tier global law firm.

 We were at the park getting coffee.
 Me, the headstrong optimist.
 He, the wise sage.